Skip to main content

 Research synthesisVery low evidenceMixed effect size3 studies · 3 beneficial · 0 neutral · 0 harmful

-Across 3 review-level studies, all reported beneficial effects of Lactobacillus salivarius UCC118 on reducing gastrointestinal infections, with effect sizes ranging from small to moderate.
-No human trial data were available; the evidence is derived from animal models and genomic characterizations.
-Doses, forms, and study durations were not reported.
+Across 3 studies, all reported beneficial effects of Lactobacillus salivarius UCC118 for reducing gastrointestinal infections, with effect sizes ranging from small to moderate.
+The evidence is drawn entirely from review articles and a genomic study, with no human trials or doses consistently reported.

 3 of 3 papers